Shopify/ruby-lsp/vscode/README.md

 #### Design command

-The `@ruby /design` command is intended to be a domain driven design expert to help users model concepts for their applications.
+The `@ruby /design` command is intended to be a domain driven design expert to help users model concepts for their Rails applications.
 Users should describe what type of application they are building and which concept they are trying to model.
 The command will read their Rails application's schema and use their prompt, previous interactions and the schema information to provide suggestions of how to design the application.
 For example,